Dayo-1500/List-of-Qwiklabs-completed/README.md

 Screenshots of emails I received from Qwiklabs on labs completed.

-I wasn't getting regular emails from Qwiklabs so I had to contact support and they sent me a short list of labs I'd completed.
+I wasn't getting emails regularly from Qwiklabs so I had to contact support and they sent me a short list of labs I'd completed.